 - the welfare of the child remains paramount;

 - all children whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/ or sexual identity have the right to be protected from harm;

 - all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;

-- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Young and Miss Loughlin.
+- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mr Miller and Miss Loughlin.

 Areas of Safeguarding

 Our safeguarding policies cover all areas of school life and include:

 - Staff & visitors– ensuring they are vetted, informed & trained;

 - Children’s behaviour and welfare- promoting safer & happier behaviours & lifestyles;